kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 - Urachal anomalies most commonly present as umbilical drainage persisting weeks after delivery or umbilical mass and/or pain due to infection.
 - The differential diagnosis of umbilical drainage includes urachal anomaly, omphalitis, omphalomesenteric duct remnant, or an umbilical granuloma.
-- The absolute risk of an asymptomatic urachal anomaly developing carcinoma is unknown.** **Risk factors for carcinoma in a urachal anomaly include size greater than 4 cm and age \>55 years.
+- The absolute risk of an asymptomatic urachal anomaly developing carcinoma is unknown.
+Risk factors for carcinoma in a urachal anomaly include size greater than 4 cm and age \>55 years.
-- Abdominal ultrasound is adequate for diagnosis or urachal anomaly in most patients.
+- Abdominal ultrasound is adequate for diagnosis of urachal anomaly in most patients.
 Workup should include renal ultrasound to evaluate for congenital kidney anomalies.
 - Symptomatic urachal remnants should be excised via open, laparoscopic, or robotic-assisted approach.
 If using a laparoscopic or robotic approach, the umbilicus cannot be used as a port site.
 - Uncomplicated infections of urachal cysts can be treated conservatively with antibiotics ± percutaneous drainage.
 Immediate excision carries significant risk of post-operative infection.
 Delayed excision is reasonable but may not be necessary as closure of remnants/cyst is possible and recurrent infection rare especially in children \<6 months old.
 {:.key-points-list}